TERMS AND CONDITIONS OF askmyGP IMPLEMENTATION AND SOFTWARE SERVICES

 11.7 This clause 11 shall survive termination of this agreement, however arising.

-11.8 The customer agrees that the Supplier may use the Customer’s practice names of physicians on its website, in marketing materials and that the same will be made available to Patients.
+11.8 The customer agrees that the Supplier may use the Customer’s practice names of clinicians on its website in order to be made available to Patients.

 12.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services and/or Documentation, provided that: